 So, Formula One might seem like a great way to make money and have fun at the same time.
 But, it has three different stocks that an investor can choose to buy; Series A, B, or C. But whilst this might seem confusing, we have done the leg work for you and explain each one below.

 Formula One Group Series A (NASDAQ: FWONA) and Formula One Group Series C (NASDAQ: FWONK) are essentially the same but with one key difference, FWONA shareholders are entitled to one vote per share.
 For the majority of retail investors, this is not an important factor.
 However, voting rights allow the shareholder to vote in elections for the board of directors and on proposed operational changes (mainly changes in aims and goals, although sometimes more fundamental structural changes).

 Formula One Group Series B (OTC: FWONB) stock is unlisted and is only available over-the-counter (OTC).
 A share of this stock entitles the holder to 10 votes per share.
 97% of these owned shares are held by insiders of the company.
 OTC stock is often riskier and more complicated to buy than those listed on a major exchange.

 This is the more popular stock for retail investors to choose out of the three.
 This stock has no voting rights for shareholders, meaning it is a fuss-free way for those who are interested in Formula One but not overly pushed to have a say in the business.
 This is merely a way to invest in an exciting and fast-paced sport.

 The simplest and most hassle-free to buy are the Formula One Group Series C shares, FWONK.
 Unless you are planning on taking a vested interest in the Formula One Group company, then voting rights are not an important factor.
-Just sit back, relax and earn some money whilst you watch the tournament as it travels around the world this summer.
+Just sit back, relax and earn some money whilst you watch the tournament as it continues to travel around the world.